-- Check for sewage and water line damage.
+- □ If you evacuated, return only when local officials announce it is safe to do so. - Roads may be closed for your protection.
+If barricaded or flooded, turn around.
+Do not drive into flooded areas - Standing water may be electrically charged from underground or downed power lines; report downed lines to FPL or Public Safety. - Look for fire hazards such as flooded electrical circuits or submerged appliances.
+Look for electrical system damage.
+If you see sparks or frayed FIRST wires, turn off the electricity at the main fuse box or circuit breaker. - Check for gas leaks.
+If you smell gas or hear a hissing noise, open a window and leave quickly.
+Turn off the gas at the outside main valve, and call the gas company. - Check for sewage and water line damage.
 If you think sewage lines are damaged, don't use toilets, call a plumber.
 If water pipes are damaged, don't use tap water, call the Palm Beach County Water Utilities Department. - Check on neighbors. - When it is safe to do so, assess any damages to your property (take photos to document).
 Begin taking steps to minimize further damage from rain or standing water.
-If the street or parking area is flooded, check the inlets for debris and clear leaves and other vegetation, which will allow storm water to - Open windows/doors to ventilate and dry out your home and safely make immediate repairs that are feasible and will stop further damage. - Call 9-1-1 for emergencies only. - During power outages, running water and flushing toilets should be limited as lift stations could overflow.
+If the street or parking area is flooded, check the inlets for debris and clear leaves and other vegetation, which will allow storm water to drain. - Open windows/doors to ventilate and dry out your home and safely make immediate repairs that are feasible and will stop further damage. - Call 9-1-1 for emergencies only. - During power outages, running water and flushing toilets should be limited as lift stations could overflow.
 (If wastewater starts backing up inside the house, locate and remove plug on the clean-out outside the house.
 Reinstall after power is restored). - Use flashlights in the dark, DO NOT use candles.